 Helleborine is a type of terrestrial orchid that is native to Europe.
 When it arrived in North America in the 1800’s, it thrived, and now it grows wild all over the eastern and central U.S. and Canada, as well as in some places in the west.
 Helleborine will grow in yards, gardens, along roads, in cracks in the sidewalk, in forests, along rivers, and in swamps.

 The root system of helleborine is large and fibrous, and the bundle shoots up stems that may be as tall as 3.5 feet (1 m.).
 The flowers bloom in late summer or early fall with each stem producing as many as 50 small orchid flowers.
 Each flower has a pouch-shaped labellum, and the colors may range from bluish purple to pink-red or greenish brown.

 In some places, helleborine has become an unwanted weed because it grows so well and aggressively in a variety of conditions.
 Epipactis orchids in the landscape are undesirable for many, but these are pretty flowers and if you can control the growth, they make a nice addition.

 One bonus of growing these orchids is that they are low maintenance and will thrive without much care.
 Light soil is best, with good drainage, but helleborine will tolerate other types of soil.
-They are especially at home in wet conditions, along a pond edge or stream.
+They are especially at home in wet conditions, such as along a pond edge or stream.
 Full sun is ideal, and some shade is acceptable but may reduce the number of blooms.